shadil-rayyan/darsana15/README.md

 Certainly!
-Below is an example README.md for a Next.js website hosted on GitHub, with setup instructions and license details:
+Below is an example README.md for a Next.js website hosted on GitHub,with setup instructions and license details:

 ```markdown
 # Next.js Website